 Thursday, August 1, 2013

-- Despite the reputation gained by designing quite a few self standing rigs, the basis for the office work is far wider than simply relying on the design and construction of such boats.
-But I am trying to constitute syntheses about what has been learnt over the years in a package brought up to date and hopefully with the construction of a prototype for a production run.
+- Despite the reputation gained by designing quite a few selves standing rigs, the basis for the office work is far wider than simply relying on the design and construction of such boats.
+But I am trying to constitute syntheses about what has been learned over the years in a package brought up to date and hopefully with the construction of a prototype for a production run.

 L.O.A 40'; draft 5'-0"; Rig: Cat-ketch.
 Accommodation cruising comfort for four.
 Headroom 6'4".

 - Length is followed by canoe body depth and overall beam.
 When it comes to the Midship Section, with a keel draft limited to 60", I restrain myself to go over 24" below the waterline for a proper hull deadrise.
 This in order for the fin keel to work as efficiently as possible with what is given.
-Past the length issue, the beam is where more room, inside and outside can been had.
-Therefore, going with a tolerable length/beam ratio of 2.5 at deck level, I streamline the hips at the waterline.
+Past the length issue, the beam is where more room, inside and outside can be had.
+Therefore, going with a tolerable length/beam ratio of 2.5 at the deck level, I streamline the hips at the waterline.

 = Recent commission prevents me from spending time on this project so: to be continued...

 On the Blog, see also: Swing keel, centerboard.